IOKernel/sCSSLeak/README.md

 - Style tag injection
 - Target attribute must not have ```type=hidden``` (which is usually the case) but still useful for leaking tags such as `script[nonce]` and others

-This will only work on Chrome as other brwoser does not support `cross-fade`
+This will only work on Chrome as other browsers do not support `cross-fade`

 # Configuration